 - Interventions to identify and support men with diabetes or at risk of diabetes.

 Our immediate priority is to hold a round table of diabetes experts to address the issue head on.
-As preparation for this, we will be preparing a report highlighting the biggest gaps in tackling men's diabetes - as well as highlighting examples of good practice.
+As preparation for this, we have prepared a report highlighting the biggest gaps in tackling men's diabetes - as well as highlighting examples of good practice.
 We are already working alongside Diabetes UK, NHS England, Public Health England and the Department of Health to make this happen.
 Coming out of the round table, our goal is to identify a programme of research and other work to make a real difference to diabetes in men.

 We also want to work with men with diabetes to create one of our award-winning Man Manuals with the best possible advice for men to prevent diabetes (where possible) and manage diabetes (if not).